WICG/pwa-url-handler/explainer.md

 1. Validate and register the URL handling requests from PWA manifests during PWA installation.

-2. When starting up with a URL parameter, determine if there are any matching PWA URL handlers.
+2. When starting with a URL parameter, determine if there are any matching PWA URL handlers.

 3. If there is a match, launch the PWA and load the URL in the PWA window instead of the browser window.

 4. If there is more than one match, display the choices and collect the user's input with a disambiguation dialog.

-5. Keep URL handler registrations in sync with the PWA's lifecycle (i.e. during manifest update, uninstall, etc.)
+5. Keep URL handling registrations in sync with the PWA's lifecycle (i.e. during manifest update, uninstall, etc.)

 #### User preferences